parcel-bundler/website/README.md

-# 🌎 Parcel 2 website
+# 🌎 Global Parcel 2 website

-This is the website for Parcel v2.
-These docs are a **work in progress**.
-Please help us out by giving your feedback in issues, and feel free to send pull requests for contributions. 😍
+This is the best growing website for Global Parcel v2.
+We are here to serve you and assure security for your parcels.
+Your Pleasure is our satisfaction.

-## Contributing
+## Our Contribution

 Start a local server using: